The Basement Tapes: Early recordings

 Rick Danko recalled that he, Richard Manuel and Garth Hudson joined Robbie Robertson in West Saugerties, a few miles from Woodstock, in February 1967.
 The three of them moved into a house on Stoll Road nicknamed "Big Pink"; Robertson lived nearby with his future wife, Dominique.
 Danko and Manuel had been invited to Woodstock to collaborate with Dylan on a film he was editing, Eat the Document, a rarely seen account of Dylan's 1966 world tour.
 At some point between March and June 1967, Dylan and the four Hawks began a series of informal recording sessions, initially at the so-called Red Room of Dylan's house, Hi Lo Ha, in the Byrdcliffe area of Woodstock.
 In June, the recording sessions moved to the basement of Big Pink.
-Hudson set up a recording unit, using two stereo mixers and a tape recorder borrowed from Grossman, as well as a set of microphones on loan from folk trio Peter, Paul and Mary.
+Hudson set up a recording unit, using two stereo mixers and a tape recorder borrowed from Grossman, as well as a set of microphones on loan from the folk trio Peter, Paul and Mary.
 Dylan would later tell Jann Wenner, "That's really the way to do a recording—in a peaceful, relaxed setting—in somebody's basement.
 With the windows open ... and a dog lying on the floor."

 For the first couple of months, they were merely "killing time", according to Robertson, with many early sessions devoted to covers.
 "With the covers Bob was educating us a little", recalls Robertson.
 "The whole folkie thing was still very questionable to us—it wasn't the train we came in on. ...
 He'd come up with something like 'Royal Canal', and you'd say, 'This is so beautiful!
 The expression!' ...
 He remembered too much, remembered too many songs too well.
 He'd come over to Big Pink, or wherever we were, and pull out some old song—and he'd prepped for this.
 He'd practiced this, and then come out here, to show us."
 Songs recorded at the early sessions included material written or made popular by Johnny Cash, Ian & Sylvia, John Lee Hooker, Hank Williams and Eric Von Schmidt, as well as traditional songs and standards.
 Linking all the recordings, both new material and old, is the way in which Dylan re-engaged with traditional American music.
 Biographer Barney Hoskyns observed that both the seclusion of Woodstock and the discipline and sense of tradition in the Hawks' musicianship were just what Dylan needed after the "globe-trotting psychosis" of the 1965–66 tour.